superfly/docs/flyctl/cmd/flyctl_machine_update.md

       --vm-cpus int                Number of CPUs
-      --vm-memory int              Memory (in megabytes) to attribute to the machine -s, --vm-size string             Preset guest cpu and memory for a machine, defaults to shared-cpu-1x -y, --yes                        Accept all confirmations
+      --vm-memory int              Memory (in megabytes) to attribute to the machine -s, --vm-size string             Preset guest cpu and memory for a machine, defaults to shared-cpu-1x --wait-timeout int           Seconds to wait for individual machines to transition states and become healthy. (default 300) (default 300)
+  -y, --yes                        Accept all confirmations
 ~~~